Mrs. Davis

-Mrs. Davis is an upcoming American science fiction drama television series created by Tara Hernandez and Damon Lindelof for Peacock.
-The series stars Betty Gilpin as a nun using her faith to take on technology.
-It premiered at South by Southwest (SXSW) on March 11, 2023, before its debut on Peacock on April 20, 2023.
+Mrs. Davis is an American science fiction comedy drama television limited series created by Tara Hernandez and Damon Lindelof for Peacock.
+The series stars Betty Gilpin as a nun using her faith to take on technology, and a supporting cast including Jake McDorman, Margo Martindale, David Arquette and Elizabeth Marvel.
+It premiered at SXSW on March 11, 2023, before its debut on Peacock on April 20.

-Premise

-Faith and technology are at odds as a nun confronts a power of artificial intelligence.